dianasgit/Graphs_Theory_Exercises_Python/README.md

           SimOrder.GO (p.right)
 //The result printed will be in ascending numerical order if it was a binary numerical tree organizes.
 In this case will print: G D B E A F C

+*** BINARY SEARCH TREE: Is a binary tree where each data (node) has a key to identifies and allows the data to be found quickly.
+---- LEFT descendent: smaller
+---- RIGHT descendent: larger.
+If print IN-ORDER the key are output in ascendin order.
+If print POST-ORDER the key are output the values os both subtrees before the root.
+If print PRÉ-ORDER the root key are output first, before the subtrees.
+IN BINARY SERACH TREE THE OPERATIONS OF SEARCH, INSERT, REMOVE, ETC CAN BE PERFORMED RECURSIVELLY.

+*** SPANNING TREE *** IS A TREE CONTAINING ALL NODES OF A GRAPH.
+Is created selecting a closed walk from a graph how is not a tree and than removing an edge from this walk.
+This principle is used in electricity systems for instance, because if a line(edge)fails the system still works.
+--- EVERY CONNECTED GRAPH CONTAINS AT LEAST ONE APANNING TREE.
+--- YOU CAN CALCULATE THE MAXIMUM NUMBER OF COMBINATIONS OF SPANNING TREES OF A GRAPH Kn:   total=n^(n-2) The name of this formula is Cayley's formula.

+breadth